cambridge-cares/TheWorldAvatar/Deploy/stacks/KingsLynn/StackDeployment/README.md

 &nbsp;
 ## 2.1) Energy Performance Certificate (EPC) Agent

-> The following steps refer to the published Docker image `ghcr.io/cambridge-cares/epc_agent:1.2.0` as of commit `93c2844a1d4074ca38e86074d7003332fed0673d`

 Deploy the agent as described in the [EPC Agent] README, i.e. provide environment variables in the `docker-compose.yml` file and deploy the agent to the spun up stack by running `bash ./stack.sh start KINGS-LYNN` inside the agent repository.
 See the `docker-compose_epcs.yml` in the [Agent docker-compose file folder] for the actually used compose file.

 The required Base64-encoded authentication token can be created using `echo -n '<email address>:<provided API key>' | base64` on the command line (Windows) with `<email address>` being the email address used to register for the API and `<provided API key>` being the API key sent to you via email after registration.
 In case `bash ./stack.sh start KINGS-LYNN` does not successfully start the agent, simply re-run the command (this is a known issue and mentioned in the [EPC Agent] README).

 After agent startup, follow the described instantiation workflow by sending the respective HTTP requests to the agent.
-The subsequent recurring updated of instantiated data occurs automatically.
+The subsequent recurring update of instantiated data occurs automatically.
 The EPC Agent represents the first step/agent to instantiate non-OntoCityGml buildings data in the overall workflow.

 0) New namespace (i.e. `kingslynn`) to host all building related data will be created automatically upon agent startup (incl. upload of ontology and all required unit symbols)
 1) Instantiate all postcodes in King's Lynn local authority: